Using Python and LangChain

 If you run the program multiple times, you will notice you get different responses because the LLM is generating the answer each time.

-Before moving on, create a new prompt template and use it to get a response from the LLM.
+Create a new prompt template and use it to get a response from the LLM.

 Chains